Harry Line Structure

 A Brief History of the Harry Line and its Infamous Crest Structure

-Harry and his original breeding group of three females, including the original female Soft Scale, started off as a pet project - something you just have for fun.
-In fact, the four of them are still together today.
-I generally don't care if a project like that ever sees the light of day...I just see something that piques my interest, and I want to see what I can do with it.
+Harry and his original breeding group of three females, including the original female Soft Scale, started off as a pet project that I would build off of, if it worked out - something that's so long-term, you just have it for fun and you don't expect it to yield much in the way of results.
+I generally don't care if a project like that ever sees the light of day...I just see something that piques my interest and I want to see what I can do with it.

 So how is Harry's structure inherited?